HOME

 9. Health Research Authority (HRA)

-For guidance on applying for HRA and HCRW Approval, please go to the IRAS Help page and/or the HRA website.
-If your question is not answered by this guidance, please contact the HRA Approval team (email: approvals@hra.nhs.uk
+For guidance on applying for HRA and HCRW Approval, you can go to the IRAS Help page and/or the HRA website.
+If your question is not answered by this guidance, you can email the HRA Queries Line (queries@hra.nhs.uk)

 Technical support